 Meet the Expert

-Pros of Stainless Steel Rings
+Pros and Cons of Stainless Steel Rings

 Maybe the biggest advantage of a stainless steel ring is how durable it is.
 “Whereas other metals like gold and silver are at about a 2.5-3 on the Mohs scale of hardness, stainless steel is in the range of 5.6-5,” Kanary says.
 “Its stability, or resistance to chemical attack, is also important because this is what prevents tarnishing and corrosion, which in practicality means that it has a long life span and is easy to maintain.”